Student Conduct System

 Role of the Dean of Students and/or Designated Hearing Officer

-- Ordinary disciplinary cases are those which do not involve suspension or expulsion from the University as possible sanctions.
-Serious disciplinary cases are those in which suspension or expulsion from the University are possible sanctions.
+- Ordinary student conduct cases are those which do not involve suspension or expulsion from the University as possible sanctions.
+Serious student conduct cases are those in which suspension or expulsion from the University are possible sanctions.

-- The Dean of Students may designate other administrative officials to hear ordinary disciplinary cases, including cases in which the possible sanction is disciplinary probation.
+- The Dean of Students may designate other administrative officials to hear ordinary student conduct cases, including cases in which the possible sanction is disciplinary probation.

-- The Dean of Students hears serious disciplinary cases in which the possible sanction is suspension or expulsion from the University.
+- The Dean of Students hears serious student conduct cases in which the possible sanction is suspension or expulsion from the University.

 Updated on Friday, August 16, 2013